List of roads in Windsor, Ontario: Introduction

 Most of the city is uniform in its grid, but a few neighbourhoods have their own system.
 Forest Glade and The Villages of Riverside were built recently (in the 1960s and 1970s, and have circular patterns, while Sandwich has its own grid roughly 45 degrees off from the rest of the city, in a triangle from Huron Church Road and the Detroit River, south to Tecumseh Road and Prince Road.
 This is due to the river turning southwest-ward just west of the Ambassador Bridge.
 Another major part of the city where the streets "jog" across Tecumseh Road is Fountain Bleu, when Tecumseh Road was the former city limit with the former Township of Sandwich South until the 1960s.

 Expressways

-Windsor has one freeway, the E. C. Row Expressway.
+Windsor has two freeways, the E. C. Row Expressway and the Dougall Parkway.

 Highway 401 skirts the City Limits from Provincial Rd (exit 14). to Cabana West/Todd Lane (exit 6), and enters the city in the far west end to Ojibway Pkwy. (exit 1).
-A former spur, Highway 3B, now known as Dougall Parkway is a limited access freeway between the 401 and Howard Avenue.
-Just north of Howard Avenue, Dougall Parkway becomes Dougall Avenue.
+Dougall Parkway is a former spur of Highway 401 and is a limited access freeway between the 401 and Howard Avenue.
+Just north of Howard Avenue before it becomes Dougall Avenue.

 There are a few other divided highways/dual carriageways with varying levels of development, access, and intersections, such as Ojibway Parkway, Lauzon Parkway, Ouellette Avenue, and Huron Church Road.